 DHD has two graduate student and two undergraduate listservs.
-The Bachelor (dhdundergrads@uic.edu) and Minor (MinorinDHD@uic.edu) listservs include the students, Director of Graduate Studies.
-The MS listserv (dhdstudents@uic.edu) consists of students and the Director of Graduate Studies.
-The PhD listserv (disphd@uic.edu) includes students, faculty, and DGS, is moderated, pending approval of DHD's Office of Student Affairs.
+The Bachelor (dhdundergrads@uic.edu) and Minor (MinorinDHD@uic.edu) listservs include the students, Director of Undergraduate Studies, and OSA staff.
+The MS listserv (dhdstudents@uic.edu) consists of students, the DGS, Associate DGS, and OSA staff.
+The PhD listserv (disphd@uic.edu) includes students, DGS, and OSA staff, and is moderated, pending approval of DHD's OSA.
 Anyone on the list may send an email to the list.
-Please be careful when responding to the list.
+Please be careful when responding to the listservs.
 Click on "forward", not "reply," unless you want the email sent to everyone on the listserv.